When to Apply Grub Control [Best Time to Treat Your Lawn]

 But, when is it too early to apply grub control?

-When treating your lawn to prevent grub damage for the next season, it would be too early to apply grub preventer on your turf in early spring.
+When treating your lawn to prevent grub damage for the next season, it would be too early to apply a grub preventer on your turf in early spring.

 The pesticide will easily disintegrate into the soil and lose its potency by the time the grubs hatch in July through August.